Drug Evaluation Committee 2008-22 Scope of required records of deviations from the clinical trial protocol (Part 2)

 2. 2.

-Basically, since this is not required by GCP, it is acceptable to refuse.
-However, there may be cases where the protocol stipulates the submission of such a deviation report, etc. Therefore, it is necessary to discuss how to handle clinical trials that are being conducted as of October 1, 2008, with the sponsor and the site.
+Basically, since this is not required by GCP, it is acceptable to refuse to do so.
+However, there may be cases where the protocol stipulates the submission of such deviation report, etc. Therefore, it is necessary to discuss the handling of clinical trials underway as of October 1, 2008, between the sponsor and Investigator Site.
 Therefore, it is necessary to discuss the handling of clinical trials in progress as of October 1, 2008 between the sponsor and the site.
-In the abolishment of such deviation reports, it is important to clarify the division of roles between the sponsor and the investigational site.
-That is, the site should be aware of the deviation and work to prevent recurrence, and the monitor should confirm whether measures are being taken to prevent recurrence, and if not, alert the site and take action.
+In the abolishment of the deviation report, it is important to clarify the division of roles between the Investigator Site and the sponsor.
+That is, the Investigator Site should be aware of the deviation and work to prevent recurrence, and the monitor should confirm whether measures are being taken to prevent recurrence, and if not, alert the sponsor and take action.

 Share this page